We’re betting water heater maintenance isn’t at the top of your to-do list today. We understand, but keep in mind that water heaters are sneaky.

 Other components to check include the gas valve, burner, combustion chamber, combustion fan, heating elements (electric heaters), temperature sensors, manifolds, and venting.
 Some tankless heaters have pressure relief valves, too.

 A competent DIYer can flush a tankless heater safely but should not attempt more thorough maintenance with training.
-Tankless water heaters are sophisticated equipment that requires professional maintenance to assure efficient and safe operation.
+Tankless water heaters are sophisticated equipment that requires professional maintenance from water heater repair specialists to assure efficient and safe operation.

 Other Water Heater Maintenance Essentials